 The Pure Pursuit Controller has been used extensively in FRC.
 A couple examples of its use for FRC are listed below:

-The Pure Pursuit algorithm is best explained by the Purdue SIGBots Wiki.
+The Pure Pursuit algorithm is best explained by Alonzo Kelly’s white paper.
 It is often helpful to reference this document in conjunction with an example Pure Pursuit implementation when writing your own take on the controller.

 The Ramsete Controller is another controller that is used for following paths.
 It does not look ahead to follow the path like the Pure Pursuit Controller but is best suited for correcting small errors.